ElfSundae/laravel-bearychat/README.md

 bearychat('admin')->send('bar');
 ```

-> **For more advanced usage, please [read the documentation][2] of the BearyChat PHP package.**
+> **For more advanced usage, please [read the documentation](https://github.com/ElfSundae/bearychat/blob/master/README.md) of the BearyChat PHP package.**

 ### Asynchronous Message

 Sending a BearyChat message actually requests the Incoming Webhook via synchronous HTTP, so it will slow down your app execution.
-For sending asynchronous messages, You can queue them using Laravel's awesome [queue system][].
+For sending asynchronous messages, You can queue them using Laravel's awesome [queue system](https://laravel.com/docs/queues).

 Here is an example of the Queueable Job for Laravel 5.3: